Oil spill Cleanup Through An Optimized Pragmatic Automated System

 An Autonomous Oil Spill Cleanup & Analysis System

-OCTOPAS (Optimized Cleanup Technology for Oceanic Pollution and Spills) is a two-part system designed to revolutionize oil spill response.
+OCTOPAS is a two-part system designed to revolutionize oil spill response.
 It combines a physical autonomous surface vessel (ASV) with a sophisticated computer vision software brain to identify, map, and coordinate cleanup with maximum efficiency.

-The system begins with an aerial image of the spill, typically from a drone.
-This image is scaled and converted to the HSV color space to make the oil more distinct from the water, regardless of lighting conditions.
+The system begins with an aerial image of the spill.
+This image is scaled and converted to the HSV color space to make the oil distinct regardless of lighting.

 class oilSpillImage: